josethomazini/python-test-template/README.md

 ### Coverage Report

 After running the tests you may want to generate the coverage reports.
-The folder will be generated inside the repo.
+The folder will be created inside the repo.
 It can help you understand which workflows need to be tested.

 ```
 coverage html